dvernooy/dvernooy.github.io/_embedded/02-obdii.md

 *Keeping the OBD2 connector connected*

-### J line and K line
+### L-line and K-line
-The J-line is only needed for 1-direction (reader-to-car only), but the K-Line is a bidirectional line.
-I used separate ICs - the L9637 for both of these lines.
+The L-line is only needed for 1-direction (reader-to-car only), but the K-Line is a bidirectional line.
+I used separate ICs - the L9637 - for both of these lines.
 It is a line driver with a bunch of protection circuitry built in.
 All you need on the output lines is a 5K pullup to the battery voltage of 12V.

 ### Testing ... success (0x55)
 Once the hardware was built, I had to test it - and it was a bit of a pain running back and forth from the car every time I wanted to try something new.
 I got stuck for almost two weeks getting my car to say anything at all.
-I went through the hardware and software with a fine tooth comb, until I realized I had only connected the K-Line and not the J-line.
-It turns out, Toyota is looking for the J-Line as well for the initial communications.
+I went through the hardware and software with a fine tooth comb, until I realized I had only connected the K-Line and not the L-line.
+It turns out, Toyota is looking for the L-Line as well for the initial communications.

 At last, I got 0x55 in response to the pings ... off and running now!
 0x55 is a pattern 0b01010101, whose pattern adequately represents the ups and downs of those 2 weeks!